happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 $ sudo apt install mysql-server
 ```

-After this, the **admin** shall be the **root** user for the database, and you shall be able to connect to the database without password as root.
+After this, the **admin** shall be the **root** user for the database, and you shall be able to connect to the database without a password as root.

 ```shell
 $ sudo mysql -u root